 Those are two names for the same thing, essentially a valve used to connect your garden hose.
 The term hose bib isn’t commonly used outside the plumbing industry because people prefer simpler terms.
 To avoid confusion, it’s important to ensure that you’re familiar with both new and old terminologies for this type of fixture, such as:

-The main difference between an indoor and an outdoor faucet is that the outdoor one has to have certain characteristics to serve Edmonton homeowners.
+The main difference between an indoor and an outdoor faucet is that the outdoor one has to have certain characteristics to serve Edmonton, homeowners.
 Unlike your standard faucets inside your home, your outdoor faucet must be more durable and weather-resistant to stay intact.
 Edmonton hose bibs are primarily made of metal materials, like heavy-duty, lead-free cast brass.
-The wheel-like handle is usually made of the same material with a non-slip coating in a noticeable colour (black, blue, red).
-Its anatomy includes a body, stem, handle and spout, and they come in standard sizes like 1/2 or 3/4 inch.
+The wheel-like handle is usually made of the same material with a non-slip coating in a noticeable color (black, blue, red).
+Its anatomy includes a body, stem, handle, and spout, and they come in standard sizes like 1/2 or 3/4 inch.

 How Does A Hose Bib Work?